 \section{Conclusion and further directions}

-In this paper, we have studied the expressive power, axiomatization problem and interpolation property for several propositional union closed team logics.
+In this paper, we have studied the expressive power, axiomatization problem and locality property for several propositional union closed team logics.
 Building on the result in \cite{YangVaananen:17PT} that \PU is expressively complete, we proved that \PInc and \PAm as well as their fragments \PIncz and \Picnst are also expressively complete.
-It is interesting to note that our version of the propositional inclusion logic \PInc allows inclusion atoms $\mathsf{a}\subseteq\mathsf{b}$ with the constant symbols $\top$ and $\bot$ in the arguments.
-As we illustrated, the original version of \PInc, the version in which inclusion atoms $\mathsf{p}\subseteq\mathsf{q}$ can only have propositional variables in the arguments, is actually strictly less expressive, and thus not expressively complete.
+It is interesting to note that our version of the propositional inclusion logic \PInc allows inclusion atoms $\mathsf{a}\subseteq\mathsf{b}$ with the constants $\top$ and $\bot$ in the arguments.
+As we illustrated, the original version of \PInc, the version in which inclusion atoms $\mathsf{p}\subseteq\mathsf{q}$ can only have propositional variables in the arguments, is actually strictly less expressive, and not expressively complete.
 Recall that first-order inclusion logic was shown in \cite{inclusion_logic_GH} to be not expressively complete either, since some of the union closed existential second-order team properties cannot be defined in the logic.
 While the union closed fragment of existential second-order logic was already characterized in \cite{HoelzelWilke20} by using an involved fragment of inclusion-exclusion logic, it is reasonable to ask whether it is possible to find a simpler expressively complete union closed first-order team-based logic, by extending first-order logic with certain more general inclusion atoms, as done in the present paper on the propositional level.

 We have introduced sound and complete natural deduction systems for \PU and \PInc as well as \PIncz.
 How to axiomatize the logic \PAm is left as future work.
-The completeness proof for the systems of \PU and \PInc rely heavily on the disjunctive normal form of the two logics.
-Since the normal form of \PAm (obtained from the proof of \Cref{PT_exp_pw}) is much more involved, the completeness proof for the system of \PAm may require different tricks.
-Introducing (cut-free) sequent calculi for all these union closed logics and investigating their proof-theoretic properties are also natural further directions.
+The completeness proofs for the systems of \PU and \PInc makes heavy use of the disjunctive normal form of the two logics.
+Since the normal form of \PAm (\Cref{nf-pinc-picnst}(\ref{nf-pinc-picnst-1})) is substantially more involved, in order to obtain an elegant proof system for \PAm, one may need to take a different approach, or at least to formulate a simpler normal form for the logic.
+Introducing (cut-free) sequent calculi for all these union closed logics and investigating their proof-theoretic properties are natural further directions.
 For propositional downwards closed logics, some first steps along this line were taken in \cite{FrittellaGrecoandPalmigianoYang16,IemhoffYang15}.